chroma-space/cybersphere/insula/index.md

 Pepper's Ghost Illusion.
 Using a lightweight mylar mirror angled at 45 degrees downward, and by having the audience ground level approximately 1.75m above the participants, it’s possible to create a virtual projection of participant (a) seemingly hovering just above the ground and directly facing the audience.
 This allows the audience to witness the projected island from an aerial view like a human data visualisation.

-###Additional comments

-####Accessibility

-Part of the aim of data transmogrification is that the audience is able to experience it in various forms.
-For example, a participant who is visually impaired could examine a tangible or auditory representation of the output.

-####Touch:
-Our system for ensuring that the touch is consensual is built around creating the performance for two people at a time.
-Participants come with someone they trust and the performance is an exploration of friendship.

-####Age Limit

-Age limits to be defined with the gallery and researchers.
-O ur feeling as a company is that VR has powerfully embodied effects and that although the content is suitable, we are not looking to exhibit this to anyone under 13.

-####Costume
-The robe covers all of the body like a dressing gown on top of clothes.
-Touch will focus on neutral areas: shins / knees, shoulders, arms, hands, the top of the head and the navel.
-The touch will be non invasive and created by brush strokes and designed with a body practitioner.
-Audience members who are not comfortable with this experience can simply watch the projection.
-System for experiencing

-We have worked with one-on-one performance culture in the UK for five years and gained lots of experience of working with different galleries to schedule how participants book a place in the experience.
-From our experience of exhibition, in general it works through invigilation: open to gallery visitors who arrive to try, watching the projections whilst they wait their turn.
-During private views and special events in which lots of people arrive at the gallery it is best to pre-arrange bookable slots: this allows interested people to sign up and return at a set time.

 > "the unit of survival is the organism plus environment.
 We are learning by bitter experience that the organism which destroys its environment destroys itself."
 Gregory Bateson, Steps to an Ecology of Mind.
 Chicago: University of Chicago Press, 2000.